-Grenfell 'hero' sheltered others in flat
+Disabled woman placed on 18th floor at Grenfell

-Grenfell Tower inquiry: 'Hero' brother sheltered others in top floor flat
+Grenfell Tower inquiry: Disabled woman placed on 18th floor

-Raymond "Moses" Bernard, 64, gave refuge to neighbours who were unable to find a way down, his sister Bernadette told the inquiry into the blaze.
+A woman whose disabled mother, Sakineh Afrasiabi, died in Grenfell Tower has criticised the council for housing her on the 18th floor of the block.

-The father-of-three "did not deserve to die by suffocation, cyanide poisoning and ultimately burned" she said.
+Nazanin Aghlani said her 65-year-old mother's "human right to escape" was impeded by housing her so high up.

-Speaking on the seventh and final day of the inquiry's commemoration hearings, Ms Bernard said the bodies of Deborah Lamprell, 12-year-old Jessica Urbano (Ramirez), mother Berkti Haftom and her son Biruk Haftom, Hamid Kani and one other were found in Mr Bernard's 23rd floor flat.
+Speaking on the seventh and final day of the inquiry's commemoration hearings, Ms Aghlani said the council told her mother in 2003 that she should not be housed above the fourth floor of any building.

-She said her brother "should not have been killed in this way".
+But - "after being refused many suitable properties" - in 2016 she moved into a flat on the 18th floor of Grenfell Tower "out of desperation".

-"He did not deserve to die by suffocation, cyanide poisoning and ultimately burned until his remains are no more than 30% of who he was," she said.
+Her daughter, Ms Aghlani said: "Every day, again and again, as our mind tries to make sense of this disastrous tragedy, we come to the conclusion that it was not only the horrifying fire that took my mum's life that night.

 Day-by-day: the inquiry so far